ignaspakamore/ChemSPX/README.md

 # Getting started

-After instalation the code can be execute by calling:
+After instalation the code can be execute by calling the following command in the terminal.

 ```
 chemspx input.txt
 ```

-in the terminal.
+Alternatively, jupyter notebooks can be used to execute the code.

 The input file contains program execution instruction.
 Example input can be found in examples/ directory.